biocommons/seqrepo-rest-service/README.md

 Provides SeqRepo and GA4GH RefGet REST interfaces to biological sequences and sequence metadata from an existing [seqrepo](https://github.com/biocommons/biocommons.seqrepo/) sequence repository.

-## Important changes

-**Breaking Change (July 2022): SEQREPO_DIR is now ignored.
-You must pass the seqrepo instance directory explicitly.
-See examples below.**

 ## Description

 Specific, named biological sequences provide the reference and coordinate sysstem for communicating variation and consequential phenotypic changes.
 Several databases of sequences exist, with significant overlap, all using distinct names.
 Furthermore, these systems are often difficult to install locally.

 Clients refer to sequences and metadata using familiar identifiers, such as NM_000551.3 or GRCh38:1, or any of several hash-based identifiers.
 The interface supports fast slicing of arbitrary regions of large sequences.

 A "fully-qualified" identifier includes a namespace to disambiguate accessions (e.g., "1" in GRCh37 and GRCh38).
 If the namespace is provided, seqrepo uses it as-is.
 If the namespace is not provided and the unqualified identifier refers to a unique sequence, it is returned; otherwise, ambiguous identifiers will raise an error.

 SeqRepo favors identifiers from [identifiers.org](identifiers.org) whenever available.
 Examples include [refseq](https://registry.identifiers.org/registry/refseq) and